RADIO AUTHORIZATION

 INTRODUCTION

-Industry Canada does not charge a fee for issuing Amateur Radio Operator Certificates.
+The Amateur Radio Service Center does not charge a fee for issuing Amateur Radio Operator Certificates.

-Whenever a change of address is made, Industry Canada's Amateur Radio Service Center is to be notified of the change of address.
+Whenever a change of address is made, Innovation, Science and Economic Development Canada is to be notified of the change of address.

 SUPPLEMENT

 Prior to April 1, 2000, a radio station licence authorized an amateur to obtain and use ham radio equipment.
 The callsign at that time was associated with the licence which was renewed for a fee each year.
 Now the callsign is associated with the “Amateur Radio Operator Certificate” which is valid for life and not charged for.
-There is a $60.00 fee for each additional call-sign requested.

 Canada eliminated the 12 wpm morse code qualification in 2001.
 The 5 wpm morse code qualification is still available.